kana4/bioinformatics_rust_book/src/Chapter_5/5_5_Check_Sequence_Version_2.md

     for element in vector {
         boolean = boolean & (first_element == element);
     }

     println!("Is our sequence a homopolymer? {:?}", boolean);

     // prints true
 }
 ```

 [playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=e6c7c5bb976fed2f87ecc9edd50206d2)

+For the speed junkies, a question arises: couldn't we stop if we found a `false` and save time?
+Yep!
+This is called [short circuiting](./Index/Short_Circuit.md), and a lot of Rust functions are built with this in mind!

 *Background:*

 [boolean operation: &](https://doc.rust-lang.org/reference/types/boolean.html)

-For the speed junkies, a question arises: couldn't we stop if we found a `false` and save time?
-Yep!
-Take a peek at the bonus section!

 *Note:* There's always more than one way to do things, can you think of other ways to test whether a sequence is a homopolymer?